python-b5/chatlib.py/README.md

 Bob: Sorry, I don't understand.
 ```

 What if you want your bot to ask a question?
-Let's make a new path, with a keyword and phrase (keywords are recommended for use instead of phrases most of the time, as punctuation/other words in sentence are allowed):
+Let's make a new path, with a keyword and phrase (keywords can have spaces too, and allow for more varied user messages):

 ``` python
 bot.create_path("howareyou")